TonyRippy/prom-convert/prom2sqlite/README.md

-# Convert Prometheus Data to SQLite
+# Collect Prometheus Data into SQLite

 To be clear, this is a terrible idea.